iterative/dvc.org/content/docs/command-reference/pull.md

 [metrics](/doc/command-reference/metrics), etc) remotely are the most common use cases for these commands.

-The `dvc pull` command allows us to download data from [remote storage](/doc/command-reference/remote) and place it in the
+The `dvc pull` command downloads data from
+[remote storage](/doc/command-reference/remote) and places it in the
 <abbr>workspace</abbr>. `dvc pull` has the same effect as running `dvc fetch`
 and `dvc checkout`.